mikbalm11/phase-2-project/README.md

 # MovieDB ⚡️

-This is a movie database web application built with React, inspired by IMDb.
-The application allows users to search for movies, view details, and navigate between different movie categories.
+MovieDB is a web application built with React that provides a comprehensive movie database inspired by IMDb.
+It allows users to search for movies, view detailed information, and explore various movie categories.

 ## Features

 - **Movie Search**: Search for movies by title, description, actor, or director.
-- **Movie Categories**: View movies categorized into "All", "Best", and "Random".
 - **Individual Movie Pages**: View detailed information for each movie.
-- **Add Movies**: Add new movies to the database using IMDb ID.
+- **Add Movies**: Add new movies to the database using IMDb IDs.
 - **Error Handling**: Custom error page for handling unexpected errors.

 ## Technologies Used